 Location: Flex Rooms, Annunciation Center

-This workshop is an APA-approved, half-day program that is structured to fully meet the four CE credits in domestic violence required to renew your psychology license in the biennial period, 2017-2019.
+This workshop is structured to fully meet the four CE credits in Domestic Violence required by the New Jersey Board of Psychological Examiners to fulfill the law and regulations to renew your psychology license in the biennial period 2017-2019.

 Workshop Learning Objectives:

 - Objective #1: Define six specific areas of domestic violence.

 - Objective #2: Identify four effects of family violence across the lifespan.

 - Objective #3: Demonstrate knowledge of state (home state) law and socials services agencies by listing four state agencies and three not-for-profit organizations that victims of domestic abuse can contact for supportive services.

 - Objective #4: Describe four cultural factors that influence the occurrence and patterns of and responses to family violence in domestic violence.

 - Objective #5: Identify five potential mental health effects persisting into adult life after childhood experience of abuse or family violence.

 - Objective #6: Identify five research articles that demonstrate the effectiveness of psychological interventions in cases of domestic violence.